Scientific Name

 Description

 Ledebouria galpinii is an attractive, deciduous, bulbous plant that forms small clusters.
-It goes dormant in winter, losing all its leaves.
-The leaves then grow back in spring.
-They are dark purplish-green and adorned with pits on the upper surface.
+In winter, it goes dormant and loses all its leaves, which are dark purplish-green and have pits on the upper surface.
+The leaves grow back in spring.

 Inflorescences are produced in summer and bear multiple pink to lilac flowers.